A Communion Service will be held at St David’s Church at 10.30am. All welcome – Covid precautions.

-One of the few Feasts often to occur within Lent, the Annunciation to the Blessed Virgin Mary this year has to be “transferred” from Holy Week to after the Octave of Easter, and so will be celebrated at St Michael’s on Monday 9th April with Sung Mass at 6.00pm.
-Please note this date and time.
-Our Celebrant will be Fr Christopher Durrant.
+One of the few Feasts often to occur within Lent, the Annunciation to the Blessed Virgin Mary this year will be celebrated at St Michael’s on Wednesday 25th March with Sung Mass at 7.30pm.
+Our Celebrant will be Fr Nigel Guthrie.
+N.B.
+This Wednesday there will be Matins at 9.30am but no Low Mass.

 In 2016 the Mass Setting was “Missa Aeterna Christi Munera” (the Eternal gifts of Christ) by Palestrina; and Motet the 5-part “Ave Maria” by Parsons.
 While in 2017 we combined the Annunciation with Mothering Sunday.

 In 2015, Wednesday 25th March, our music was more festive than in the rest of Lent, and included, as Communion Motet, “A Hymn to the Virgin” by Benjamin Britten, a macaronic carol with alternating English and Latin medieval text, written when he was only 16 years old.
 The Mass Setting is Missa Dixit Maria by Hans Leo Haßler.